Plants for Shade

 Epimedium, a spring flowering low growing ground cover plant, is happy in full shade, as is Convallaria majalis, Lily of the Valley.

-When planting into a dry area, the selected plants will need more than the average watering to get established.
+When planting in a dry area, the selected plants will need more than the average watering to get established.

 If the dry shade is created by deciduous trees, many of the spring bulbs will grow well before the leaf canopy forms in late spring.